peak-ai/event-dependent-promises/PULL_REQUEST_TEMPLATE.md

 Please consult the notes under each heading and respond appropriately.
 Failing to do so will result in your PR being rejected.

+By submitting this pull request you hereby agree to us, and others, using, modifying, and redistributing your contribution as per the GNU GPL 3.0.
 -->

 ## Description